-If you want to be one of those who makes a ton of money wholesaling you can be.
-It will take time and money to build your business up.
-Here are the basic steps to building a wholesale business.
+If you want to be one of those who makes a ton of money wholesaling, you can.
+It will take time and money to build your business.
+Here are the basic steps to building a wholesale business:

 - Create a plan for how you will market to sellers and buyers.

-- Start building a buyers list by attending REI meetings, auctions or searching for cash buyers.
+- Start building a buyers list by attending REI meetings or auctions or searching for cash buyers.

 - Start marketing for properties.
 Direct marketing (postcards, bandit signs, Craigslist ads) will be your best bet.

-- Once you have deals coming in you need to develop systems.
+- Once you have deals coming in, you need to develop systems.
 Start testing different postcards and signs to see which perform the best.
-Hire staff to increase productivity and build a business that you don’t have to do all the work in.
+Hire staff to increase productivity, and build a business that will run without you doing everything.